Grace Companion & End of Life Care

 Doulagivers Institute; Level 1 End of Life Doula and Family Caregiver Training

-McMaster; Caregiving Essentials Certificate
+McMaster: Caregiving Essentials Certificate

 Canadian Red Cross; First Aid for Opioid Poisoning Certificate